X-Plane/xptools/README.md

     - Microsoft Visual Studio 2017 project files for Windows
 - codeblocks
     - code::blocks project file to build WED for Linux
 - msvc_libs
-    - subrepo with pre-compiled 3rd party libraries, only used under Window.
+    - subrepo with pre-compiled 3rd party libraries, only used on Windows when compiling with Visual Studio.
        The file "howto_build.txt" documents in this directory documents how the libraries were originally compiled from the included source.
 - libs